Dr. Sara Dittoe Barrett, Director and Licensed Clinical Psychologist

-I have received extensive training in several evidence-based interventions including Cognitive Behavioral Therapy (CBT) for depression, anxiety, insomnia, and chronic pain and Acceptance and Commitment Therapy (ACT).
+I have received extensive training in several evidence-based interventions including Cognitive Behavioral Therapy (CBT) for depression, anxiety, insomnia, and chronic pain, Acceptance and Commitment Therapy (ACT), and Exposure and Response Prevention (ERP) for OCD.
 I often incorporate Mindfulness practice as a key component into my work.

 I value working with individuals who have diverse cultural and ethnic backgrounds.
 I welcome individuals who identify with various aspects of diversity including race, ethnicity, religion, country of origin, gender identity, sexual orientation, and ability status.
 I take a compassionate approach and work collaboratively with my clients to best understand their experiences and goals for therapy.
 I use evidence based treatments in a way that is consistent with the client's values and goals to enhance wellbeing and help you thrive in your daily life.